2020 Family Law Refresher Course

 MCLE credit for this activity has been granted by the State Bar of California in the amount of 11 hours, including 1.5 hours of Legal

-Ethics and 1 hour of Competence Issues.
+Ethics and 1 hour of Recognition and Elimination of Bias in the Legal Profession and Society.
 FLRC attendees who need Psychology and Counseling

 Advanced Family Law Course.

 Visit www.CFLROnline.com™ to earn additional MCLE participatory credit!